sequenceiq/docker-cb-shell/README.md

 This docker image helps you to start cloudbreak-shell.
-Previously the shell was part of the cloudbreak docker image, but they have a separate lifecycle, so it deserve it’s very own dockerfile.
+Previously the shell was part of the cloudbreak docker image, but they have a separate lifecycle, so it deserves it’s very own dockerfile.
 Here it comes ...

 ## Usage